 Reduce cart abandonment with push notifications

-Push notification have been used by online stores to not just recover abandoned carts, but also promote their other products to boost their sales.
+Online stores have used push notifications not just to recover abandoned carts but also to promote their other products to boost their sales.
 But only if done strategically.

-But all in all, the one rule that you need to always follow is to ‘think as the customer would’.
-Step into their shoes and you’ll know exactly how to drive them back to complete a purchase!
+But all in all, the one rule you must always follow is to ‘think as the customer would.
+Step into their shoes, and you’ll know exactly how to drive them back to complete a purchase!